Best Next.js Website Examples (2026): Real Brands & What They Do Well

 Media and streaming

-Publishers and streaming services often choose Next.js for its combination of ISR, App Router, and edge caching.
+Publishers and streaming services often choose Next.js for its combination of on-demand or tag-based revalidation, App Router, and edge caching.
 These features keep live content and high-traffic feeds running smoothly across regions while improving SEO and user retention.

 Learn more